 And folks, it was AWFUL.
 Newbie writing 101 FAIL.

 So… what was awful about it?
 Oh dear.
 Let me count the ways…

-Look, when you’re critiquing, you’re suppose to find the good points first, so let’s get that out of the way.
+Look, when you’re critiquing, you’re supposed to find the good points first, so let’s get that out of the way.
 The plot was reasonable for what it was.
 Princess wants to avoid an arranged marriage so has a few adventures crossing the galaxy to a relo’s house, expecting to be safe.
 There, she meets a dishy alien admiral who was her dead husband’s CO.
 Sparks fly.
 He keeps her safe.
 The end.
 The spelling was spot on and the grammar obeyed the rules.

 Point of view

 What possessed me to think we needed her father’s POV?
 It’s easy enough to establish he’s a conniving prick from her POV.
 And why do we need the little cameos between daddy and the jilted suitor?
 We’ll find out the baddies are chasing her soon enough.
 (In her defence, the writer probably thought she needed to warn the reader that Mary wasn’t safe, and that it wasn’t daddy’s men chasing her, it was the other dude’s.
 To which this critiquer replies, ‘so what’?)

 Demanded, retorted, commanded yada yada yada.
 Use the dialogue to convey the tone.
 And what’s wrong with this?
 ‘Mary slammed the papers on the table.
 “You can’t be serious,” she said.’
 (If you guessed we don’t need that ‘she said’, give yourself an elephant stamp.)
 Tags are best avoided when possible.